 http://www.truthaboutabs.com/cholesterol-myths.html

-This is true egg white is important in muscle building but this protein in egg whites isn't as powerful without the yolks to balance out the amino acid profile and make the protein more bio-available.
+2. Consuming the egg white for its protein is important to build your muscles: This is true egg white is important in muscle building but this protein in egg whites isn't as powerful without the yolks to balance out the amino acid profile and make the protein more bio-available.

 By reading the above article I think all your misinformation and misconceptions are cleared.
 So, next time when a health and fitness advisor tells you that egg whites are superior, you can simply ignore them knowing that you understand the real deal about egg yolks.